ashenafee/mm-dl/README.md

     This can be done by typing `cd DIRECTORY`, where `DIRECTORY` is the path to the folder containing the file you downloaded in step 1.

-    For example, if I downloaded the binary file to my **Downloads** folder, I might type in:
+    For example, if I downloaded and unzipped the archive in my **Downloads** folder, I might type in:

     | OS      | Command                               |
     |:--------|:--------------------------------------|